 The ancestors of the Allown surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in Hallamshire, an ancient part of Yorkshire encompassing the modern cities of Ecclesfield and Sheffield.
 Allam is an abbreviated form of Hallam.

 The surname Allown was first found in Yorkshire, and the name is an abbreviated form of Hallam.
 Hallamshire was an ancient part of Yorkshire encompassing the present cities Ecclesfield and Sheffield.
 This county is the home of the ancient Allams, or Hallams, and they have held a family seat there from times of great antiquity.

 Early History of the Allown family

-Another 237 words (17 lines of text) covering the years 1066, 1758, 1790, 1655 and 1685 are included under the topic Early Allown History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allown research.
+Another 119 words (8 lines of text) covering the years 1066, 1758, 1790, 1655 and 1685 are included under the topic Early Allown History in all our PDF Extended History products and printed products wherever possible.

 Allown Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Allown include Allam, Allem, Allum, Hallam, Hallum, Allom and others.